hadim/docker-tensorflow-builder/README.md

 ### TensoFlow CPU

-- Edit the `build.sh` file as you wish.
-Here you can modify TensorFlow compilation options.
+- Edit the `build.sh` file to modify TensorFlow compilation parameters.
+Then launch the build:

 ```bash
 cd tensorflow/ubuntu-16.04/